 Eligibility: 6 credit hours of tuition benefits for each semester served as a full responsibility supervising or resource teacher, or 3 credit hours of tuition benefits for each semester served as a shared supervising or resource teacher.
 Students may exercise the tuition waiver option up to twelve months following the assignment.
 Tuition benefits are paid directly to the University of Louisville.

 Once you are admitted to the program, you may request to transfer up to 6 credit hours if your UofL advisor approves the request.
-Transfer requests are then submitted to the School of Interdisciplinary and Graduate Studies.
+Transfer requests are then submitted to Graduate Admissions.

 You will receive a Master of Education in Special Education degree.
 You will also receive certification to teach Moderate and Severe Disabilities.